pacs-course/pacs-examples/Examples/src/QuadratureRule/baseVersion/README.md

   as policy to apply  a concrete rule on each sub-interval.
 It impements the Strategy design pattern.

 * `libquadrature` is the library that stores the code for composite quadrature rule.
-It depends on the library `libMesh1D`, and on GetPot so you have first to go to `Utilities` and then to `OneDMesh`, look at the README files and install using `make install`.
-You also need `RKFSolver`, since it is required by `OneDMesh`, even if we are not using the RK solver here.
+It depends on the library `libMesh1D`, and on GetPot so you have first to to `OneDMesh` and  look carefully at the README files to install it (it depends on other libraries as well).

 * `libintegrands` is a library that stores some possible integrands